Grahame Clark: Later life: 1973–95

 Clark retired as Disney Professor in 1974.
 From 1973 until 1980 he served as the Master of Peterhouse, in what became some of the happiest years of his life.
 In 1975, he revised may of his ideas on Mesolithic Northern Europe for The Earlier Stone Age Settlement of Scandinavia.
 The book was not well received, with many archaeologists working on Scandinavian material deeming it outdated.

 In 1976, he made a coast-to-coast trip across Canada, and that year chaired the first meeting of the Science-based Archaeological Committee, which had been established by the Science Research Council in order to distribute funds to archaeological projects.

 In 1977, he published a third edition of World Prehistory, now retitled World Prehistory in New Perspective.
 From 1974 to 1978, he chaired the British Academy's Section Ten, which was devoted to archaeology and anthropology.
 In 1978 he travelled to New Delhi to attend the Wheeler Memorial Lecture of the Archaeological Survey of India at the invitation of B. K. Thapar.

 In 1980, Clark's short book, Mesolithic Prelude was published, based on his 1979 Munro Lecture.
 In 1982, Methuen then published Clark's The Identity of Man as Seen by an Archaeologist, in which he argued that cultural diversity underlay the process of humanisation.
-The book received few reviews, including one produced by Edmund Leach for Nature which was highly critical, claiming that Clark's functionalist and culturally evolutionary approach was outdated.
+The book received few reviews, including one produced by Edmund Leach for Nature which was highly critical, arguing that Clark's functionalist and culturally evolutionary approach was outdated.
 He then produced a sequel, Symbols of Excellence, which allowed him to discuss his interest in art; it was published by Cambridge University Press in 1986.

 In 1989, Clark's Prehistory at Cambridge and Beyond was published, a work that was part-biography and part-history of archaeology, discussing the broad diaspora of Cambridge-trained archaeologists.

 Clark's final book, Space, Time, and Man: A Prehistorian's View, was published by Cambridge University Press in 1992.
 The book dealt with concepts of time and place throughout the ages and received few reviews on publication.
 According to Fagan, Clark's later books were "based on the values of an earlier time and reflect his profound conservatism", perhaps explaining why they received so little attention.

 In his final years, Clark continued to receive recognition for his achievements.
 The Netherlands Foundation awarded him the Erasmus Prize in 1990.
 He divided the £100,000 prize money between the British Academy and the Prehistoric Society, allowing both to establish their own prizes.
 In 1992, the British state then awarded him a knighthood.
 While on a cruise in the eastern Mediterranean with his wife, Clark suffered a serious stroke in June 1995, requiring a return home.
 There, he died in Cambridge on 12 September 1995.
 A memorial service was held at Little St Mary's, Cambridge.
 One of his fellow staff members at Cambridge, John Coles, was appointed literary executor of his books and papers.